Guajillo Chiles: Heat Level, Flavor & Cooking Guide (2025)

 What’s the Spice Level of Guajillo Chiles?

-So, the burning question: are guajillo chiles spicy?
-The answer is yes—but not too much.
 Guajillo chiles fall in the medium range on the Scoville scale, typically ranging from 2,500 to 5,000 SHU (Scoville Heat Units).
 For comparison, jalapeños are around 2,500–8,000 SHU, and habaneros can go up to 100,000+.
-So, if you're looking for a mild kick without the intense burn, guajillos are a great choice.
+This makes guajillos a great choice for those seeking a mild kick without intense burn.

 The Flavor Profile of Guajillo Chiles